 Culinary Arts students gain real-world experience at Moraine Park’s “Park Terrace” restaurant, a student-guided learning environment.
 At Park Terrace, students develop menus, design table layouts, create management plans, oversee production in an active restaurant, and more.

 Moraine Park’s admissions starts with the online application.
-The admissions steps and financial aid process can take 6-8 weeks for some programs, so plan ahead.
+The admissions steps and financial aid process can take 4-5 weeks for some programs, so plan ahead.

 View and begin standard admissions steps.

 If you have any questions or need help with the process, please contact us at firstname.lastname@example.org OR 920-924-3200, TTY/VP:Use Relay VRS.

 The cost of your degree depends on a number of factors such as total credits required, textbooks and the financial aid you receive.
 Some programs have additional costs such as uniforms, technology and equipment.

 Please refer to the Tuition & Fee Information for enrollment fee information.

 - Chefs’ jacket (dbl brstd, long sleeve)

 Cost of attendance (sometimes referred to as the “sticker price”) is the maximum amount of money it costs to attend college for one year and is used to determine your financial aid offering.